 Hi, my name is Marvin.

-I’m an AI researcher working at the intersection of theory and practice.
-My current research focuses on the science and theory of generative models and developing methods to enhance the capabilities and safety of language models.
+In the past, I have studied the science and theory of generative models and developed methods to enhance the capabilities and safety of large language models.
 I’ve had the privilege of collaborating with Prof. Sitan Chen and Prof. Seth Neel.
 Earlier this year, I graduated summa cum laude with highest honors from Harvard with a B.A. in Computer Science & Mathematics.

 I love to chat with and meet new people.
 Please reach out at marvin[dot]fangzhou[dot]li[at]gmail.com.